hsmaan/team_single_cell/README.md

 python -m ipykernel install --user --name "single_cell_env" --display-name "single_cell_env"
 ```

-We used specific versions torch and cuda to train our models which can be installed by performing the following command:
+We used specific versions of torch and cuda to train our models which can be installed by performing the following command:
 ```
 pip3 install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu114
 ```